PastVu/pastvu/README.md

 ## Contributing

-We welcome any keen developer in helping us building the better PastVu.
-You can install local version of the project using the following instuction.
+We welcome any keen developer in helping us build the better PastVu.
+You can install local version of the project using the following instructions.

 ### Dependencies